aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

 .. warning::

     The configuration should work for the virtual machine that comes with this tutorial.
-    If you are following this tutorial in a different environment, you will need to install Quantum ESPRESSO and adapt the configuration to your needs, as explained in the :ref:`aiida online documentation <aiida:how-to:run_codes:code>`.
+    If you are following this tutorial in a different environment, you will need to install Quantum ESPRESSO and adapt the configuration to your needs, as explained in the :ref:`aiida online documentation <https://aiida.readthedocs.io/projects/aiida-core/en/latest/howto/run_codes.html#how-to-setup-a-code>`.

 Similar to the computers, you can list all the configured codes with: